gregoryhornyak/discord_bot/README.md

   - event ✅
   - driver ✅
 - User can retrieve their guesses in form of a picture ✅
-- Evaluate user guesses based on results,
+- Evaluate user guesses based on results ✅
 - Inform clients on upcoming event date,
 - Working in DM as well,
 - Working parallelly, having multiple clients,